Diversity Structure & Planning

-The Diversity Officer position will be responsible for sponsorship of the branch’s strategic initiatives to support the recruitment and retention of diverse members.
-The successful individual will be comfortable in specific area(s) of diversity and will establish a strong working relationship with AAUW’s Inclusion & Equity committee, ultimately enabling them to help increase overall representation, engagement and, in turn, your branch results.
+The Diversity Officer will be responsible for sponsoring the branch’s strategic initiatives to support the recruitment and retention of diverse members.
+The successful individual will be comfortable in specific area(s) of diversity and will establish a strong working relationship with AAUW’s Inclusion & Equity committee, enabling them to help increase overall representation, engagement and, in turn, your branch results.
 This role will also manage external diversity partnerships and will serve as the diversity liaison to various internal entities.

-- Key contact for all external diversity partnerships.
+- Serves as key contact for all external diversity partnerships

 - Serves as the diversity liaison with key partners: Branch, State, National